glenngw/myrepo/README.md

 # myrepo
-Data analysis with R
+Data analysis with R\n
+This is an update from RStudio\n
-This is an update from RStudio
+This is an update from GitHub